cristian-guerrero/legion-go-tricks/README.md

 This fix was tested on NobaraOS 38 with the latest updates, untested on ChimeraOS and Bazzite

-- to force 60Hz with proper working fps limiter
+- force 60Hz with proper working fps limiter
   - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom
   - then run the [enable_60hz.sh script](./enable_60hz.sh)

 ### Force enable 144Hz (Note, 144Hz has bugs)

-- to force 144Hz (fps limiter will be buggy)
+- force 144Hz (fps limiter will be buggy)
   - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom
   - then run the [enable_144hz.sh script](./enable_144hz.sh)